ademagic/site/src/posts/welcome.md

 ## GitHub Pages
 TBD

 So, there it is.
 You've made it this far.
 Hopefully you found this intro blog useful, and hopefully you'll come back for more later.
+I've got all sorts of stuff planned – new animations, a nicer About page, heaps of blogposts and projects, probably changing my typography 5 or 6 times...
 If you've got any feedback for me I'd love some – drop a comment here or <a href="https://twitter.com/miko_a" target="_blank">@ me on twitter</a>.

 Stay safe. ✌️